-The cost of the race is $50 for the 50k and $30 for the 30k.
-All runners signing up by April 22nd are guaranteed a shirt.
+The cost of the race is $50 for the 50k and $35 for the 30k.
+All runners signing up by April 6th are guaranteed a shirt.
 You won’t find a cheaper bargain than this race!
 Come out and see a piece of Virginia most people never see.

 Parking is available at the municipal lot in downtown LaCrosse.
 Park next to the red caboose.

 All finishers will receive a finisher’s award.
 Prizes will be given to the top 3 male and female runners of each distance.
 Runners must be present to claim their prize.
 Prizes will not be mailed.